stream-gizmos/vod-chat-activity-analyzer/README.md

 1. Install the [`virtualenv`](https://virtualenv.pypa.io/en/latest/user_guide.html) package to isolate the project dependencies: `pip install virtualenv`
 2. Init the virtual environment: `python -m virtualenv venv`
 3. Activate the virtual environment: `.\venv\Scripts\activate`
-2. Install the dependencies: `pip install -r requirements.txt`
+4. Install the dependencies: `pip install -r requirements.txt`
-3. Start the web-server: `python web_app.py`
+5. Start the web-server: `python web_app.py`
+6. Start the tasks server: `luigid --pidfile ./data/luigid.pid --logdir ./data/`
-4. Visit http://localhost:8080 in your web browser to view the application.
+7. Visit http://localhost:8080 in your web browser to view the application.

 ### User Guide

 1. On the homepage, enter the URL of a Twitch/YouTube VOD whose chat activity you want to analyze.
-2. Click the "Find how fast your chat was!" button.
+2. Click the "Analyze chats" button.
 The application will start downloading the chat history and processing it.
-3. Once the data processing is done, you will be redirected to a page that displays the visualization of the chat activity.
-You can hover over the graph to see the exact number of messages at any given time point.
+3. Once the data processing is done, you will see a plot and other widgets.
+You can hover over the graph to see the exact stats at any given time point.
-4. You can click the button to show a video player, then Shift+Click on the chart to navigate the video to this time.
+4. You can click the button to show a video player, then Shift+Click on the graph to navigate the video to this time.

 ## Known Limitations

-1. The application may not be able to handle extremely active Twitch chats that have thousands of messages per minute.
-In such cases, the application might timeout before it finishes downloading and processing the chat data.
-This issue is primarily observed with larger streams that have high chat activity.
-2. The bundled EXE file `chat-analyzer.exe` is not signed, so Microsoft Defender SmartScreen will always warn you about an unrecognized app.
+1. The bundled EXE file `chat-analyzer.exe` is not signed, so Microsoft Defender SmartScreen will always warn you about an unrecognized app.

 ## Technology Stack